-Once the guides are installed it is necessary to flare the notched areas at the top outward where they project up into the coil area.
+Once the guides are installed it is necessary to flare the upper portion of the guides where they meet the bell mouths.
 This will allow the curtain assembly to enter the guides smoothly without hanging up on the top of the guides.
 Note: Failure to do this may result in damage if the curtain catches on the tops of the guide during operation.

-The tops can easily be flared outward by using a crescent wrench with the jaws set open just slightly wider than the thickness of the wall of the guide assembly.
-Slip the wrench over the top of the guide at the center of each leg and apply even, downward pressure until the notched area flares smoothly outward.
+The tops can easily be flared by using a crescent wrench with the jaws set open just slightly wider than the thickness of the leg of the guide assembly.
+Slip the wrench over the leg of the guide slightly below the bell mouths and apply even, outward pressure until the top area of the guides flares outward past the bell mouths.
 This should be done to both legs of both guide assemblies.